tiltmenot/download/README.md

 Hypurr Tilted download repo

-This is the download repo for updates to the Hypurr Tilted Chrome extension, prior to it being published on the Chrome Web Store.
+This is the download repo for updates to the Hypurr Tilted Chrome extension.

 Notes

-App release 1.0 for Chrome is here
+App release 1.3 fixes for the shuffled obsfucated code which checks for tilt token balance.

 How to install: